novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 In the resource block below, we will set up the launch configuration for the auto-scaling.
 This launch config is the one that decides how the instance will be created.

 - The *Amazon Linux 2 AMI t2.micro* is used here.
-- The launched instance will have a public IP attached, this is better to be set to `false`, but in here we might need it for testing purpose.
+- The launched instance will have a public IP attached, this is better to be set to `false`, but in here we might need it for testing purposes.
-- The previous allocated key pair will also be used on the instance, to make it accessible through SSH access.
-This part is also for testing purpose.
+- The previously allocated key pair will also be used on the instance, to make it accessible through SSH access.
+This part is also for testing purposes.

 Other than that, there is one point left that is very important, the `user_data`.
 The user data is a block of bash script that will be executed during instance bootstrap.
 We will use this to automate the deployment of our application.
 The whole script is stored in a file named `deployment.sh`, we will prepare it later.